Resources for Employers & Advocates

 • completed a minimum of 10 hours of continuing education in the specialty of hematology oncology nursing or an academic elective in oncology nursing.

-The CPHON® Examination is offered at nearly 300 computer-based testing sites in North America.
+The CPHON® Examination is offered at nearly 300 computer-based testing sites in North America and at selected international sites in June.
 Information about the CPHON® Test is available at www.oncc.org.

 The Oncology Nursing Certification Corporation develops, administers and evaluates programs for certification in oncology nursing.
 The mission of ONCC is to promote health and safety by validating competence and ensuring life-long learning in oncology nursing and related specialties.